 Lanark Road, Maida Vale

 A high quality development of 73 apartments and a new youth club, sports hall and community centre in this popular area close to Maida Vale Underground station.
 67% of the new apartments will be affordable housing available to households on a range of incomes.
 The development will include private balconies to most apartments, communal roof terraces and significant improvements to the public realm in and around Lanark Road.
-Completion expected in 2019.
+Completion expected in late 2019.

 New Era, Hoxton